-As mentioned in the introduction of this post, Kanban boards can be customized according to the nature of your daily activities.
+As mentioned in the introduction of this post, you can customize Kanban boards according to the nature of your daily activities.
 Here are some examples to illustrate how Kanban boards may differ if you are working across different businesses.

-Another way to keep your work organized as a Helpdesk team is by adding Ticket Status as your lists, so you can spot right away what needs to be done with your clients.
+Another way to keep your work organized as a Helpdesk team is by adding Ticket Status as your lists, so you can spot right away what y with your clients.

 Kanban solves more than just email

-Drag was created to Inbox your life.
-You spend most of you time on your inbox, so why do you need to leave it to manage your To Dos across different apps?
-We apply the proven Kanban layout into your Inbox to make you more productive every day.
+Drag was created to inbox your life.
+You spend most of your time on your mailbox, so why do you need to leave it to manage your To-Dos across different apps?
+We apply the proven Kanban layout into your inbox to make you more productive every day.
 Drag offers:

 - Customizable columns: add and customize as many columns as you want.
 Dragâ€™ nâ€™ drop emails across columns.